-- 2.-(1) This Order applies to-

-- (a) any person in the Territory,

-- (b) any person elsewhere who is-

-- (i) a British citizen, a British overseas territories citizen, a British Overseas citizen, a British subject, a British National (Overseas) or a British protected person and is ordinarily resident in the Territory, or

-- (ii) a body incorporated or constituted under the law of any part of the Territory, and

-- (c) any person onboard a ship or aircraft that is registered in the Territory.

-- (2) Article 13 applies to-
+- 2.-(1) This Order applies to- - (a) any person in the Territory, - (b) any person elsewhere who is- - (i) a British citizen, a British overseas territories citizen, a British Overseas citizen, a British subject, a British National (Overseas) or a British protected person and is ordinarily resident in the Territory, or - (ii) a body incorporated or constituted under the law of any part of the Territory, and - (c) any person onboard a ship or aircraft that is registered in the Territory. - (2) Article 7(2) and Schedule 3 also apply to any relevant person mentioned in those provisions (and for this purpose "relevant person" has the meaning given in article 7(4) and (5)). - (3) Article 17 applies to-